Skip to main content

 Program overview

-There is a large gap between the availability and utilization of evidence-based interventions (EBIs).
-Our team focuses on community-based organizations (CBOs), such as YMCAs and local nonprofits, which are prime channels to deliver EBIs and address inequities.
-We explore opportunities to better support CBOs as they connect the best available research- and practice-based evidence.
+There is a large gap between the potential and impact of evidence-based interventions (EBIs).
+We focus on supporting community-based organizations (CBOs), such as YMCAs and local nonprofits, to connect the best available research- and practice-based evidence.
+We achieve this by collaborating with partners in the US and India to co-design and evaluate diverse supports, from capacity-building initiatives to new measures of impact that better reflect practitioners’ goals.

 Research Focus Areas